‘Exhibition on Saints’ Summer 2018

-Saints is a term with a wide horizon and it leaves the art group with breadth to express their own particular take on the theme.
-Subjects range from biblical times, through the age of the Celtic church to those who live out their calling in more modern times.
-‘Inspirational’, ‘reflective’ and ‘thought-provoking’ are all words that have been used by the first few people to see it – please do come.
-Below are just two of the contributions on show just as a taster …
+Saints is a term with a wide horizon, and it left the Art Group with breadth to express their own particular take on the theme.
+Subjects ranged from biblical times, through the age of the Celtic church, to those who live out their calling in more modern times.
+‘Inspirational’, ‘reflective’ and ‘thought-provoking’ are all words used by the people who saw it.

-Conwy Council approached St. Mary’s to come up with a design for a metal figurine related to the church’s role in the town of Conwy.
+Conwy County Borough Council approached St. Mary’s to come up with a design for a metal figurine related to the church’s role in the town of Conwy.
 The completed figure is one of a series that make up a trail around the town, with sculptor/curator Miranda Meilleur.
-Says the group’s coordinator Terry Mart,
+The group’s coordinator Terry Mart says:-

 “When the invitation came from David, our Vicar, for St. Mary’s Art Group to be involved in designing an installation for the Conwy Trail, which was to be located somewhere near the church, there was great interest and enthusiasm from the members.
 We called a meeting.
 We understood from the Council’s brief that sculptures were required which would tell the story of Conwy to visitors who decided to follow the Conwy Trail around the town.
 The installations would be located on strategic buildings, the ideas for which would come from people connected to these sites and would reflect the nature, history and purpose of their building.